Albert Pinkham Ryder

 Albert Pinkham Ryder (March 19, 1847 – March 28, 1917) was an American painter best known for his poetic and moody allegorical works and seascapes, as well as his eccentric personality.
-While his art shared an emphasis on subtle variations of color with tonalist works of the time, it was unique for accentuating form in a way that some art historians regard as modernist.
+While his art shared an emphasis on subtle variations of color with tonalist works of the time, it was unique for accentuating form in a way that some art historians regard as a precursor to modernism.

 Early life

 Ryder was born in New Bedford, Massachusetts.
 New Bedford, a bustling whaling port during the 19th century, had an intimate connection with the sea that probably supplied artistic inspiration for Ryder later in life.
 He was the youngest of four sons; little else is known of his childhood.
 He began to paint landscapes while in New Bedford.
 The Ryder family moved to New York City in 1867 or 1868 to join Ryder's elder brother, who had opened a successful restaurant.
 His brother also managed the Hotel Albert, which became a Greenwich Village landmark.
 Ryder took his meals at this hostelry for many years, but it was named for the original owner, Albert Rosenbaum, not the painter.
 Ryder applied to the National Academy of Design but his application got rejected.